About the CPD Face to Face Course

 Who should attend?

-This short course is designed for registered nurses and enrolled nurses who are engaged in providing wound care to their patients or residents.
+This face to face course is designed for registered nurses and enrolled nurses who are engaged in providing wound care to their patients or residents.
 The content is appropriate for the settings of acute care, community and general practice nursing, and aged care.

 Key learning outcomes